- Check if you’re prequalified without affecting your credit scores

 If you’re shopping around, here are a few more things to be aware of when comparing a loan from Carvana to those from other lenders.

 - It’s easy to see personalized financing estimates.
 Once you’re prequalified, your financing terms will appear under the picture of every vehicle you view on Carvana’s website.
-But keep in mind that your estimated terms will differ based on the price of the car you choose.
+But keep in mind that your estimated terms will differ based on the car you choose.

 - Carvana offers repayment terms between 36 and 72 months, giving you the flexibility to find a loan term that’s right for your budget.

-Is a Carvana auto loan the right fit for you?
+Is Carvana financing the right fit for you?

 How to apply for a loan from Carvana

-Take note: Getting prequalified doesn’t guarantee that you’ll be approved for an auto loan or what terms you’ll receive.
-After you find the Carvana car you want to buy, you’ll still need to submit an official loan application, which generates a hard credit inquiry and could impact your credit scores.
+After you find the Carvana car you want to buy and schedule your delivery or pickup, Carvana will check your credit, which generates a hard credit inquiry and could impact your credit scores.
 Only then will you know whether you’re approved for a loan and the terms you’re approved for, too.

 If you want to finance the purchase of a car, but you’re unsure whether a Carvana loan is right for you, here are some other lenders to consider.

-- Capital One auto loan: This lender is an option for people who want the flexibility to choose from a wide selection of dealerships.
+- Capital One Auto Finance auto loan: This lender is an option for people who want the flexibility to choose from a wide selection of dealerships.

-- U.S. Bank auto loan: A U.S. Bank loan might be ideal for people who want to finance a new car or a used vehicle from a private seller.
+- U.S. Bank auto loan: A U.S. Bank loan might be ideal for people who want the ability to choose from a range of loan options.